banner

 Configuring Secure Boot for Arch Linux

-Implementing Secure Boot
+Implementing Secure Boot#

 Note: This article only describes setting up secure boot for Arch Linux.
 For further implementation and coexistence with Windows secure boot, please refer to the corresponding entry in the Arch Wiki here.

-Generating Keys
+Generating Keys#

-The implementation of secure boot involves four types of keys:
+Implementing secure boot involves four types of keys:

 • Platform Key (PK)